Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ---

-## coverage demo
+## coverage Demo

 ---

-## Other testing frameworks
+## tox

-- [nose](https://pypi.org/project/nose2/) is an extension to `unittest` with added plugins.
-- [testify](https://pypi.org/project/testify/) based on unittest and nose with additional features.
-- [robotframework](https://pypi.org/project/robotframework/) is a generic automation framework.
+- Automation for Python testing, building and distribution
+- Creates virtual environments for each process
+- Depending on the command, dependencies are installed, tests are run, packaging is done, etc.
+- tox command line tool reads and runs files like `pyproject.toml`, `tox.ini`, and `setup.cfg`
+- More information in the [tox wiki](https://tox.wiki/en/4.0.15/index.html).

+---

+## tox Demo

 ---